ashirt-ops/ashirt-server/backend/Readme.md

 ##### First Admin

 When a fresh system is deployed, no users are present, thus no admins are present either.
-The first administration, therefore, is granted to the first user that registers a system.
+The first administration account, therefore, is granted to the first user that registers within the system.

 #### Custom Authentication